havelund/fme-industry/content/home/formal-methods.md

 Below is a list of formal methods.

 Submit your formal method [here](https://forms.gle/Lmy6ZPPxYgjj7gXMA) in case it is not on the list.
 You may also submit comments to the website.
-Or: simply send an email to Klaus Havelund <havelund@gmail.com>.
+Or: simply send an email to Tim Willemse <t.a.c.willemse@tue.nl>.

 Tools within each group are sorted alphabetically.
 A $-sign indicates that there is a commercial company behind and that acquisition of the tool is fee-based for industrial use.

 PS: Note that the grouping of these tools is not ideal in several cases.
-A label system would be preferable.
+A label system would be preferable and may be implemented in the near future.

 ## Of General Interest